pbsag/outviz/README.md

 # outviz
 [![Build Status](https://travis-ci.org/pbsag/outviz.svg?branch=master)](https://travis-ci.org/pbsag/outviz)

 `outviz` is a R package that [Greg Macfarlane](mailto:gregmacfarlane@byu.edu) and [Kyle Ward](mailto:kyle@caliper.com) built for building summary tables and output visualizations for transport planning models.
 The only documentation at this point are the man pages built from [roxygen2 headers](https://kbroman.org/pkg_primer/pages/docs.html) in the code.
-There are no vignettes or wiki content yet, although both will become works in progress if this packages works out in current use.
+There are no vignettes or wiki content yet, although the former is a work in progress that will hopefully appear in this repo before 2020.

 In addition to needing a better package name `outviz` requires `plotly` and `chorddiag` to be installed.
 Both packages should be installed as part of building the package locally.
 If the installation stalls, as it did for me, you can run `install.packages("plotly")` to install it from CRAN. `chorddiag` is an [interface to the D3 library for generating chord diagrams](https://github.com/mattflor/chorddiag), and must be installed from its GitHub repository:
 ```r